-The New Orleans Police Department today announced the number of murders committed to get parking spots in the city this holiday season has decreased sharply compared to the same period last.
+The New Orleans Police Department today announced the number of murders committed while getting parking spots in the city this holiday season has decreased sharply compared to the same period last.
 However, crimes of passion have increased.

-While the number of homicides for people competing to get the same parking spots have dropped, there have been more charges of assault, battery, and disturbing the peace.
+While the number of homicides for people competing to get the same parking spots has dropped, there have been more charges of assault, battery, and disturbing the peace.

-While murders are down, Superintendent Harrison advises shoppers to stay vigilant as the peak of holiday season draws near.
+While homicides are down, Superintendent Ferguson advises shoppers to stay vigilant as the peak of the holiday season draws near.

 “It’s great to see fewer murders occurring for parking spots, but everyone needs to stay alert and remain cautious.
 December 23rd and 24th tend to be the most vicious days with the most bloodshed as last-minute shoppers begin panicking.”